BezaleelSolutions/reuse.js/README.md

 4. SEO Friendly: Ensures proper head elements are included for each page.
 5. Improved Navigation: Uses the History API for seamless navigation without full page reloads.
 6. No Server-Side Language Required: Achieves functionality traditionally handled by PHP using pure HTML and JavaScript.
-7. No Full Page Refresh: This can be used also for page update without full page refresh.
+7. SPA Support: This can be used also for Single page applications.
 That is a need of modern web applications.

 ## Structure
 HTML Structure For template creation